Kimbeomchul/Santa/bakends/hiking/docs/howto.rst

 Documentation can be written as rst files in the `hiking/docs/_source`.

-To build and serve docs, use the commands:
+To build and serve docs, use the command:
     ::

-        docker-compose -f local.yml up docs
+        make livehtml

+from inside the `hiking/docs` directory.

 Changes to files in `docs/_source` will be picked up and reloaded automatically.